-This month, New York’s Metropolitan Museum of Art made 375,000 public domain images available for free use under a Creative Commons Zero license.
-The development comes as part of the Met’s Open Access initiative, in partnership with Wikimedia Commons, and means that users can access photos of a portion of the Met’s inventory for web viewing and for use with no copyright restriction.
+New York’s Metropolitan Museum of Art made 375,000 public domain images available this month for free use under a Creative Commons Zero license.
+The development comes as part of the Met’s Open Access initiative (in partnership with Wikimedia Commons) and enables users to access photos of (a portion of) the Met’s inventory for web viewing and use without copyright restriction.

 The museum has partnered with Creative Commons, Wikimedia, Artstor, Digital Public Library of America (DPLA), Art Resource, and Pinterest to publicize the initiative.
-The collection can be viewed on the Met’s site here, on Wikimedia, or via Creative Commons.
+The collection can be viewed on the Met’s site, on Wikimedia, or via Creative Commons.
 (Sources: 1, 2, 3, 4)